Springfield, Virginia: 19th century

 In 1877, Richard Moore petitioned for a post office, which he named Moor; it was located about a little over a mile south of the station, near the intersection of Fairfax (now Old Keene Mill) and Backlick roads.
 The post office name was changed in 1881 to Garfield to honor the late President James A. Garfield, who had been assassinated that year.

+20th century

-In 1907, the Garfield post office closed and a new postal station named Corbett (after the then-landowner) opened back at the railroad station.
+In 1907, the Garfield post office closed and a new postal station named Corbett, after the then-landowner, opened back at the railroad station.
 The name "Springfield" was reinstated for good on June 27, 1910, although the name Garfield continued to appear on maps at least through the 1930s.
 The post office was moved to a new site in 1933.